 Mark and co-counsel William Brandt of Salem, Oregon, represented Portland Public School custodians who were illegally terminated from employment.
 The class action civil rights case on behalf of these civil service employees was settled for back pay and job reinstatement.

 Three Mile Canyon Dairy Cases

 This series of cases resulted in successful settlements for workers who had been victims of employment discrimination at an industrial dairy in Boardman, Oregon.
-The first group of plaintiffs brought claims that the dairy’s refusal to hire women to work other than as administrative staff was sex discrimination.
+The first group of plaintiffs brought claims that the dairy’s refusal to hire women other than as administrative staff was sex discrimination.
 A group of male employees who complained about this policy also settled their claims for sex discrimination.
 The dairy also settled the claim of a worker who had been subjected to harsh working conditions, segregation from other dairy workers and dismissal because of his attempts to organize a union at the dairy.
-Ultimately, the dairy workers became members of the United Farm Workers as signed a collective bargaining agreement.
+Ultimately, the dairy workers became members of the United Farm Workers and now are protected by a collective bargaining agreement.

 Hobbs v.
 Care Ambulance

 Jill Hobbs was a paramedic who was fired after she testified in a deposition in the case of another paramedic who was the victim of sexual discrimination.
 The jury awarded lost wages and punitive damages to Ms. Hobbs.
-Her co-worker, also represented by Mark, settled her case for sexual discrimination, as did two other co-workers who had stood up against these unlawful practices.
+Her co-worker, also represented by Mark, settled her case for sexual discrimination, as did another co-worker who had stood up against these unlawful practices.